Accessible and Public Toilets

 How can I find my nearest public toilet?

-The Great British Public Toilet Map is a website where you can search for public toilets near in your area.
-This includes toilets in shops and cafes where they let non-customers use their loo, such as those in Community Toilet Schemes.
-You can help by adding toilets that you know about to their website.
+The Great British Public Toilet Map is a website where you can search for public toilets in the area you are visiting.
+This includes finding those for radar keys, accessible to wheel chairs, baby changing and gender neutral.
+They may be located in shops and cafes.
+Type in the area you are visiting, then look at the map and click a pin for all the details you need.
+You can help by adding or editing toilets that you know about to their website.

 Changing Places help to locate the nearest accessible toilets to you in the UK.
 The toilets are designed to accommodate children and adults who require support from at least one carer.
 They also provide additional space in the changing area which means a disabled person can visit one of these toilets with up to two carers.
 Screens or curtains are provided in the cubicle which allow the disabled person, and their carer, some privacy.
 The toilets provide a safe, clean environment and the right equipment including a height-adjustable changing bench and a hoist.

 There are now 1154 accessible toilets listed on the Changing Places website in the UK.
-You can look up a postcode to see where these specific toilets are located, and how to gain access, so you can plan ahead if you are out and about.
+You can look up a postcode to see where these specific toilets are located, and how to gain access, so you can plan ahead or a journey.

 Radar Key – National Key Scheme